intersystems/isc-json/docs/user-guide.md

 ## Overview: What's new in isc.json

 Features:
-* Support for %List datatype projection to/from arrays
+* Support for %List datatype projection to/from arrays.
-* Ability to easily include row IDs in JSON projection of persistent classes
+* Ability to easily include row IDs in JSON projection of persistent classes.
-* "Studio Assist" schema for XData blocks
-* Ability to layer/extend mappings within a given class
+* Ability to layer/extend mappings within a given class.
+* Support for simple PascalCase->camelCase conversion by convention.
+* %JSONMappingInfo is a new generated method that provides metadata of JSON projections (XData blocks and the base mapping).
+* Data type class can have a new JSONTYPE of runtime instead of a static value.
+* %JSONNew provides a generated implementation in %JSONNewDefault for persistent classes to match against provided ID or fields that are used for unique indices.
+* New method %JSONExportToDynamicObject to get complete closure of easily doing export/import directly to/from %DYnamicObject.
+* New methods %JSONExportArray and %JSONImportArray to do bulk import/export.

+Enhancements:
+* "Studio Assist" schema for XData blocks.
-* Ability to replace collections rather than append on %JSONImport
+* Ability to replace collections rather than append on %JSONImport.
-* Support for simple PascalCase->camelCase conversion by convention
+* Support for import/export of properties that are %DynamicObject/%DynamicArray.
+* JSON export is done to %DynamicObject which is then exported to string/stream/current device as needed which provides better performance and more gracefully handles `<MAXSTRING>` errors.

 Bug fixes:
 * Non-JSON-related XData blocks don't make class compilation fail